Hammett news page

 1966: THE BIG KNOCKOVER, EDITED BY LILLIAN HELLMAN

 The first hardback Hammett collection from a major publisher.
-During his lifetime, Hammett refused to reprint his short stories in a prestige format, although he didn't mind them reappearing in paperbacks and cheap hardbacks, which he considered disposable reading matter.
+During his lifetime, Hammett resisted all efforts to reprint his short stories in a “prestige format,” although he didn't mind them reappearing in paperbacks and cheap hardbacks, which he considered disposable reading matter.

 Also included is "Tulip," an unfinished novel fragment written in Hammett's later years, when he was attempting "serious" novels.